 In my practice, I embed with clients during their real-world challenges: the board presentation that triggers their anxiety, the family confrontation they’ve been avoiding, the career decision that feels impossible.
 When their brain enters a high-plasticity state through genuine stress activation, we redirect the neural pathways in real time.

 A C-suite client came to me after years of successful leadership but increasing episodes of decision paralysis during crises.
-Traditional executive coaching had taught him stress management techniques that worked in calm moments but disappeared when he needed them most.
+Traditional executive advising had taught him stress management techniques that worked in calm moments but disappeared when he needed them most.
 Within six weeks of Real-Time Neuroplasticity™ work — intervening during actual board meetings and high-stakes negotiations — his brain learned to maintain executive function under pressure.

 The key insight: resilience isn’t built by practicing calm.
 It’s built by practicing effectiveness during activation.